 The Stadtmuseum (city museum) is situated in an historic 18th century country house and features a series of permanent and temporary exhibitions dealing with local history, art and culture.
 Visitors can travel through the different epochs of history and see how the city has developed over the centuries.
 The museum is particularly good for families, with a special exhibition about the fire brigade, a miniature railway and a wonderful Christmas show.
 The museum is linked to the Carl Maria von Weber Museum, Kraszewski Museum, Kügelgenhaus and Schillerhäuschen.

 Just like the rest of the city centre, Dresden's busiest shopping street was reduced to rubble in the Second World War.
-Redesigned and rebuilt between 1965-1978, Prager Straße is no longer pretty, but with numerous shops, department stores, hotels and cinemas, life has well and truly returned to the street.
-Now entirely a pedestrian zone, Prager Straße is a living reminder of Socialist urban planning, although the gigantic statue of Lenin which stood at the southern end of the street was removed after German reunification.
+Redesigned and rebuilt between 1965-1978, Prager Straße is today home to numerous shops, department stores, hotels and cinemas, and life has well and truly returned to the street.
+Now entirely a pedestrian zone, Prager Straße is one of the most prominent streets in the city.